sveeke/TelegramBots/README.md

+Note: this project has moved to https://github.com/onnozel/serverbot.
+The version in this repository isn't maintained anymore.

 # TelegramBots
 Telegrambot is a multi-function script that work really well together with Telegram bots.
 As of now, telegrambot is under heavy development and therefore instable.
 It shouldn't be used for any production system.